Mc0Shell/Simple-RaV-Calculator-for-Portfolio-or-Treasury-Bills/README.md

 ### Parameters

-    amount                    -> The amount of the investment or portfolio. exchange_rate             -> The exchange rate used for currency conversion. daily_returns             -> A list of daily returns used to calculate volatility. confidence_level          -> The desired confidence level for the VaR calculation (e.g., 95%). risk_factor_n             -> The number of risk factors considered (1 or 2). exchange_rate_bills       -> A specific exchange rate for Treasury Bills (used only if risk_factor_n is 2).
+   - amount                    -> The amount of the investment or portfolio.
+   - exchange_rate             -> The exchange rate used for currency conversion.
+   - daily_returns             -> A list of daily returns used to calculate volatility.
+   - confidence_level          -> The desired confidence level for the VaR calculation (e.g., 95%).
+   - risk_factor_n             -> The number of risk factors considered (1 or 2).
+   - exchange_rate_bills       -> A specific exchange rate for Treasury Bills (used only if risk_factor_n is 2).
-    correlation_coefficient:  -> A coefficient for measuring the correlation between risk factors (used only if risk_factor_n is 2).
+   - correlation_coefficient:  -> A coefficient for measuring the correlation between risk factors (used only if risk_factor_n is 2).

 ### Example

 A sample of daily returns is provided in the code.
 In a real-world application, you would replace this data with actual daily returns for the asset or portfolio you are interested in.
 Result

-### Resault
+### Result
 The script calculates the VaR based on the specified risk factors and parameters and prints the result.
 It provides a measure of potential loss with the specified confidence level.